 The model and serial number plate is located on the bottom of the control panel box.
-The Ice Level Sensor is also visible from that angle, as is the Ice Chute.
+The Bin Light and Ice Level Sensor are also visible from that angle, as is the Ice Chute.

 Serial Number Plate

 The Scoop Holder is located on the right side of the ice storage bin.
 The normal ice level is about level with the scoop holder.